giantswarm/docs/sources/guides/ruby_on_rails.md

   port: <%=ENV['DATABASE_PORT_3306_TCP_PORT'] %>
 ```

-Since we now use the mysql2 driver, we also need it to our Gemfile for the `production` group (you can also drop `pg` if you want):
+Since we now use the mysql2 driver, we also need to add it to our Gemfile for the `production` group (you can also drop `pg` if you want):

 ```ruby
 # File Gemfile